 Apologies for the mix-up with the Orange and Light Green maps at the Start which resulted in a number of people running the wrong course.

 Type of terrain: Parkland, Urban

 Nearest town: Macclesfield

 - Latitude: 53.26819

 - Longitude: -2.12949

 - Bing Map (OS 50k)

 Directions / Parking

 Signed from A538 at south of Tytherington.
-Parking at Tytherington School (to be confirmed).
+Parking at Tytherington School.
 Registration and toilets in the Riverside Park car park (600m walk from parking)